neonmik/Wave-Machine-Firmware/README.md

 - Add double oscillators per voice (can be done currently, but can only be set inside of software and use one of the pre built waves (sine/square/triangle)).

 - Lo-fi mode (Pots arent smoothed, allowing minute chanegs to alter pitch/other controls)
+    - could use the prng function from MOD as using the dither function that uses this on the trem output added noise, that noise could also be used to make the pitch unstable at a desired amounnt?

+- Add a paraphonic filter - could be too much for MCU, but could be done similar to mod with adjustable ADSR, just need to reconfigure UI layout really...

 - Long button functions (Pages/Shift, LFO/?, Arp/?, Preset/Save) - implemented, but not chosen functions yet.